kregmi001/ML-and-Deep-Learning-for-Single-and-Muti-Class-Classification/README.md

 ### Project takes on three core tasks listed below:
 - Movie recommender using TF-IDF Vectorization and Cosine similarity
 - usage of TF-IDF vectorizer on Machine Learning Models for single label classification (top genre)
-- usage of Count Vectorizer on Keras Sequential Model for multi-label classification ( All relevant genres)
+- usage of Count Vectorizer on Sequential Model for multi-label classification ( All relevant genres)